Connected Recruiting: Attract and Convert More Candidates

 Automation can also help to check in with candidates that haven’t engaged in a while to pull them back into the recruitment lifecycle.
 Targeted check-in surveys, reminders, follow-ups – all of these can be automated to ensure that candidates are still in the loop if conversion doesn’t happen on the first attempt.

 NextGen ran a campaign along these lines, reaching out to candidates that hadn’t engaged in the last 15 days, and saw an 82% open rate, received 154 resumes, and had 250 candidates update their information.
 “Automation needs to be part of a recruiter’s toolkit to get the job done,” said Langley.

 What’s next for attracting candidates?

-The future of the attract stage – and for staffing websites in particular – will likely be making the process even more personalized and precise to the user.
+The future of the attract stage – and for recruitment websites in particular – will likely be making the process even more personalised and precise to the user.
 “A user might land on our website, but it might not be the right time for that message.
 How do we manage that?” asked Copeland.

 He elaborated that understanding the user is key to tailoring the message and ensuring it reaches them at the right time.
 Using methodologies like cookies and search histories, agencies can learn if users are active or passive job seekers, new or returning users, or even prospective clients.
 Information, like open jobs or new blogs, can then be tailored to that particular user’s needs.
 Added Copeland, “It’s that level of sophistication that I think the industry is moving towards, and we already see it in other walks of life.”